dineshpinto/pythermal/README.md

 class which is used to store initial values.
 The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

+**Note:** The code will not work with Python versions older than Python 2.7.
+It can, however, be rewritten for Python 3.

 ### class System